 (7) Unofficial reserving of parking space.
-It shall be unlawful for any person to reserve or attempt to reserve a parking space, or prevent any vehicle from parking on a public street through his/her presence in the roadway, the use of hand-signals, or by placing any box, can, crate, hand-cart, dolly or any other device, including unauthorized pavement, curb or street markings or signs in the roadway.
+It shall be unlawful for any person to commit or attempt to reserve a parking space, or prevent any vehicle from parking on a public street through their presence in the roadway, the use of hand signals, or by placing any box, can, crate, hand cart, dolly or any other device, including unauthorized pavement, curb or street markings or signs in the roadway.

 Have you been a victim of the bad behavior of parking vigilantes?
 What action did you take?
 Were you satisfied with the results?
 Please comment.
 Your opinion matter to all of us!